Rerbun/simple-collaborative-todos/README.md

 - Ability to edit to-dos
 - ~Ability to remove to-dos~
 - Create server-less static "mode" to host this in Github pages, but that still works with shared links
-- ~Keep to-dos in local storage~ and create a history page to show all to-dos in local storage
+- ~Keep to-dos in local storage and add ability to go through archive~
 - ~Create an archive button to "throw away" all to-dos currently in view and to start with a clean slate~
 - Create import and export button
 - Add live collaboration and database persistence (+ update readme)